 A guide to 150km (8–12 days) of hiking on the Transcaucasian Trail

-Newly launched for 2021, this dramatic 150km stage of the Transcaucasian Trail weaves through the remote southern Syunik province of Armenia, stretching from Goris to Shishkert via Tatev, Kapan, and the summit of the mighty Mount Khustup.
+This 150km stage of the Transcaucasian Trail weaves through the remote southern Syunik province of Armenia, stretching from Goris to Shishkert via Tatev, Kapan, and the summit of the mighty Mount Khustup.

 Self-sufficient thru-hikers will find plentiful wild-camping opportunities, giving you flexibility in terms of your schedule and level of challenge.
 For those wishing to spend their nights indoors, guesthouse accommodation is available in many villages along or near the route.